Pure Michigan Byway: Program

 Additions to the system are made when local organizations apply to MDOT through a two-stage process.
-First, a local organization proposes the addition, verifying that the suggested heritage route is a state trunkline highway and noting which local governments support the designation.
+First, a local organization proposes the addition, verifying that the suggested byway is a state trunkline highway and noting which local governments support the designation.
 MDOT reviews this pre-application to determine initial eligibility.
 If the proposed byway is determined to be eligible, the organization is asked to submit a full application to the department for approval.
 The full process can take up to seven years to complete.
 The MDOT director compiles a report annually that is submitted to the governor, members of the Michigan Legislature and members of the State Transportation Commission; this report details any new additions in the previous year and any changes or deletions affecting the system.

 Types and requirements

 The three types of byways are defined in Public Act 69 of 1993, the legislation that originally established the system.
 The Legislature defined these types to be: